“He who is not courageous enough to take risks will achieve nothing in life”

 resilience Boxing and Muay Thai Melbourne training sessions cater to all levels of fitness and experience.
 Benefits include:

 Boxing and Muay Thai training is currently offered in personal training sessions, by appointment, for individuals or small groups (of up to 4 people).
+Boxing training is also offered as a weekly group class.

 For specific fitness requirements and needs, contact Chris Gauntlett to find out more.